Prevention Educator

 Knowledge Skills & Abilities

-• Strong presentation and/or teaching skills
+• Strong presentation and/or teaching skills.

-• Demonstrates strong interpersonal skills
+• Demonstrates strong interpersonal skills.

-• Ability to work with youth and parents in a calm and nurturing manner
+• Ability to work with youth and parents in a calm and nurturing manner.

 • Good organization skills with attention to timeliness, accuracy, and details.

-• Strong time management skills
+• Strong time management skills.

-• Ability to effectively build and maintain relationships
+• Ability to effectively build and maintain relationships.

-• Ability to communicate effectively, both written and oral communication
+• Ability to communicate effectively, both written and oral communication.

 • Excellent writing skills

-• Ability to prioritize
+• Ability to prioritize.

 • Strong problem-solving skills

-• Ability to focus and work in a fast-paced environment with numerous interruptions
+• Ability to focus and work in a fast-paced environment with numerous interruptions.

-• Trustworthy
+• Trustworthy.

-• Ability to maintain confidentiality
+• Ability to maintain confidentiality.

 Physical Requirements

-• Sitting for long periods of time.
+• Sitting for extended periods of time is important.

 • Must be able to lift and carry approximately 15 pounds.

-• Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to adjust focus.
+• Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
 Close visual acuity to performance activities such as preparing and analyzing data and figures, viewing a computer terminal, and extensive reading.

 • Must be able to speak English and listen, hearing sound and spoken words.

-Classification: Full-Time, Exempt
+Classification: Full-Time or Part-Time, Exempt

 Safety Sensitive Position: No

-Supervisor: Project Director
+Supervisor: Project Director or Project Coordinator

 Supervises: No